xLightsSequencer/xLights/README.txt

    -- enh (keith) Add Colour On sub effect to VU Meter - Selects a colour based on the intensity of the audio -- enh (keith) Add the ability to constrain the frequency range of the spectrogram.
 Columns in
                      this effect are now aligned with MIDI notes.
-   -- fix (keith) Ensure pictures, piano and video effect move when moving folders around -- enh (keith) Move convert tab into a dialog under TOOLS.
+   -- bug (keith) Ensure pictures, piano and video effect move when moving folders around -- enh (keith) Move convert tab into a dialog under TOOLS.
 Now go to convert "TOOLS,CONVERT" 2016.20  Apr 13, 2016
    -- bug (gil)   Fix right-click Paste not active after a Control-C copy.